-With the rise of jurisdictional approaches to sustainable commodity sourcing and pressure to achieve the Sustainable Development Goals, a number of regencies and provinces in Indonesia have taken steps to embrace sustainable and low-carbon development plans.
-CSF is supporting the government and stakeholders in Sintang Regency to collectively design and implement a Green Regency plan that includes sustainable land use practices and better governance.
-We are contributing expertise in economics, sustainable development, and strategic planning, and working closely with the local government, who are overseeing the process with the support from local government and civil society organizations (CSOs).
+With the rise of increased government regulations to support more sustainable commodity-sourcing and advance the Sustainable Development Goals, a number of regencies and provinces in Indonesia have taken steps to embrace sustainable and low-carbon development plans.
+For the past three years, Conservation Strategy Fund (CSF) has been supporting the government and stakeholders of the Sintang Regency by designing and implementing a Green Regency plan that includes sustainable land-use practices and better governance.
+CSF is contributing expertise in economics, sustainable development, and strategic planning while working closely with the local government and local civil society organizations (CSOs).

-A two-day stakeholder dialogue for 80 people from academia, government agencies, CSOs, and the community that focused on implementing green development and preparation for the background studies, held in May 2018.
+- A two-day stakeholder dialogue for 80 people from academia, government agencies, CSOs, and the community that focused on implementing green development and preparation for background studies, held in May 2018;

-A five-day scenario planning workshop for sustainable landscape development in Sintang, held in October 2018.
+- A five-day scenario planning workshop for sustainable landscape development in Sintang held in October 2018.
 The workshop included 60 participants from government, civil society, business groups, non-governmental organizations, and Indigenous community leaders.
-We also trained 15 facilitator to assist with this process.
+CSF also trained 15 facilitators to assist with this training;

 This work is funded by The David and Lucile Packard Foundation.